petrum01/object-detection/README.md

 2. Assess results

 Download the trained weights (in this case, checkpoint files), and run locally the net for inference on the test set.
-After the first 1000 epochs, the model seems to have converged (at least loss was consistently below 0.8).
+After several tries (1000 epochs to 8000 epochs), the model seems to have converged (at least loss was consistently below 0.8).
 But, the model did not predict any image on the test set.
 When run on the *train* set, bounding boxes appeared only when the thershold was lowered to 0,1 (at 0,5, maybe half the bounding boxes were showing).

-3. Train for more epochs

-After 1500 epochs, same

-##### To do:
-    1.	overfit the network on a very small dataset (a few images) before training on the whole dataset (the overfitting loss can be around or smaller than 0.1 for a one class only network).
-In the case of disabling noise augmentation, it can very well be near perfect 0.0.

-Trained on a small dataset, 3 images, with 4 objects in them of the same class.
-The model converged after approx. 5000 epochs.
-Saved weights after 8000 epochs in /Users/pm/Documents/AI/compvision/darkflow_master/darkflow/TRAINING/overfit_on_small_data_set/ckpt
+### Second try : Training the model using Tensorflow Object Detection API

+Please refer to Training on Paperspace.md

 ## Part 3 : Running the trained model on a mobile device for in-car inference